Credit Karma Money Spend Account Review

 Opening your account

 First things first: in order to open a Credit Karma Money Spend account, you’ll need to have a Credit Karma account.
 However, you can easily set up your Credit Karma account and only endure a couple of extra steps in order to get started with Spend.
-That said, the Spend account is apparently still in the process of rolling out and may still only be available to select users.
-In the meantime, you can open a Credit Karma Money Save account, which currently offers 0.30% APY.
+While you’re at it, you can also open a Credit Karma Money Save account, which currently offers 0.10% APY.

 Like Credit Karma itself, Credit Karma Money Spend is free to join and use, with no minimum balance requirements or overdraft fees.
 Additionally, the account is FDIC insured through MVB Bank.
 You will need to provide some additional information when you sign-up, though.
 This includes confirming your name, Social Security number, and address.
 Once this process is completed, you’ll be able to link external accounts while you wait for your debit card.